 Trinity is leased from Polly Neumann.

-Muse is a 10-year old 14.1 hand Welsh Pony gelding.
+Muse is an 11-year old 14.1 hand Welsh Pony gelding.
 Before coming to Westwind he was a show hunter/jumper and Lesson Pony.
 Muse has a great disposition and is a wonderful beginner riding horse.

 Muse was acquired in 2018 with general funds.